sonjaafanasjeva/beta-europe.github.io/about/index.md

 ## BETA is all about:

-* Responsive templates.
+* Very responsive templates.
 Looking good on mobile, tablet, and desktop.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.
 * Minimal embellishments -- content first.
 * Optional large feature images for posts and pages.